googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/_index.md

 linkTitle: "Build a basic Matchmaker"
 weight: 1
 description: >
-  This tutorial teaches how to build a basic game mode based Matchmaker.
+  A step-by-step tutorial on how to build a basic game mode based Matchmaker.
 ---

 ## Objectives

 - Understand how to use Open Match for Matchmaking.
-- Learn to author a simple Match Function, Game Frontend and Director.
+- Author a simple Match Function, Game Frontend and Director.
-- Build an E2E Matchmaker by connecting all these components to an Open Match deployment.
+- Build and run an E2E Matchmaker by connecting these components to an Open Match deployment.
-- Run the Matchmaker with fake data to generate matches.

 ## Prerequisites

-### Cluster Setup
+### Set up a Kubernetes Cluster

-Setup a Kubernetes Cluster using these [Setup Instructions]({{< relref "../../Installation/_index.md#setup-kubernetes-cluster" >}}).
-Once the Cluster is setup, please install and configure kubectl to connect to this cluster.
-Some basic understanding of kubectl is required to effeciently completely this tutorial.
+Some basic understanding of kubernetes, kubectl is required to effeciently completely this tutorial.
+Follow the instructions to [setup a Kubernetes cluster]({{< relref "../../Installation/_index.md#setup-kubernetes-cluster" >}}), install and configure kubectl to connect to this cluster.

-### Open Match Installation
+### Install Open Match

 Lets setup Open Match next by running the steps in [Install Open Match Core]({{< relref "../../Installation/_index.md#install-core-open-match" >}}).

-**Note:** As stated in the installation guide, after installing Open Match Core, the pods for core Open Match servies stay in CreatingContainer state.
-This is expected and is because Open Match requires a ConfigMap that has the configuration for your tutorial.
-We will update this ConfigMap during the last step of the tutorial when we deploy all the custom components for the tutorial.
+**Note:** After installing Open Match Core, the pods for core Open Match services stay in CreatingContainer state.
+This is because Open Match requires a ConfigMap that has your tutorial's custom configuration.
+We will update this ConfigMap during the last step of the tutorial once we have deployed the tutorial's components.

 ### Set up Image Registry